Why is Deal one of the most popular holiday destinations on the Kent Coast?

 Deal’s busy past and bright future seems to converge on its pier, the only of its kind to have been built in the UK since the end of the last war.
 The present pier is home to the new cafe, Deal Pier Kitchen, is a destination in itself.
 This is a really popular place for families to eat out.

-The pizzeria on the seafront facilitating alfresco drinking and dining.
 There are always live bands and shows on a Sunday and bank holidays here, it is where the town comes together.

 Come and explore Deal’s vintage and lifestyle shops